-C.15 The purpose of an Audit Panel is to provide independent assurance of the risk management framework and the associated control environment, independent scrutiny of the Council's financial and non-financial performance to the extent that it affects the Council's exposure to
+C.15 The purpose of an Audit Panel is to provide independent assurance of the risk management framework and the associated control environment; independent scrutiny of the Council's financial and non-financial performance to the extent that it affects the Council's exposure to risk and weakens the control environment; and to oversee the financial reporting process alongside the Council's arrangements to secure continuous improvement in its functions.

-- risk and weakens the control environment and to oversee the financial reporting process alongside the Council's arrangements to secure continuous improvement in its functions. - C.16 The membership of the Audit Panel is made up of five members of the Council (cross-party representation) who are appointed for the term of the Council and two independent members (an external qualified accountant with experience of Local Government Finance and Audit and an externally recruited independent member) who attend in a non-voting capacity.
+- C.16 The membership of the Audit Panel is made up of six members of the Council (cross-party representation) who are appointed for the term of the Council and two externally recruited independent members who attend in a non-voting capacity.
 The Chairperson of the panel is appointed at the first Annual General Meeting of each new Council for the term of the Council.
 Members of the Audit Panel will not hold the chair of any other panel or committee as this could give rise to a perceived conflict of interest. - C.17 The Audit Panel will meet at least four times a year and a minimum of three elected members of the Audit Panel will be present for the meeting to be deemed quorate.
 The minutes of each meeting will be presented to the Policy and Resources Committee for recommendation.
 Audit Panel meetings will normally be attended by the Chief Executive, the Director of Corporate Services and Governance, the Head of Finance, the Internal Auditor and a representative of External Audit.
 The Audit Panel may ask any other officials of the Council to attend to assist it with its discussions on any particular matter. - C.18 The Council has approved Audit Panel Terms of Reference which provides detail on Membership, Information on Meetings, Access, Reporting and Responsibilities of the Audit Panel.